directbuy/dotfiles/README.md

 done.
 We track our code with [Git](http://git-scm.com/).
 Much of that code is written in [Python](http://www.python.org/) and [NodeJS](http://www.nodejs.org).

-Our many thanks to the wonderful [Nick Meharry](https://github.com/nickmeharry/dotfiles/), whose original dotfiles was a guide.
+Our many thanks to the wonderful [Cassie Meharry](https://github.com/cassiemeharry/dotfiles/), whose original dotfiles was a guide.

 * [chocolatey](chocolatey.md)